JuliaWeb/GitHub.jl/README.md

 #### `EventListener`

 When an `EventListener` receives an event, it performs some basic validation and wraps the event payload (and some other data) in [a `WebhookEvent` type](https://github.com/JuliaWeb/GitHub.jl/blob/master/src/activity/events/events.jl).
 This `WebhookEvent` instance, along with the provided `Authorization`, is then fed to the server's handler function, which the user defines to determine the server's response behavior.
-The handler function is expected to return an `HttpCommon.Response` that is then sent back to GitHub.
+The handler function is expected to return an `HTTP.Response` that is then sent back to GitHub.

 The `EventListener` constructor takes the following keyword arguments: